 #99 ANTONIO GIOVINAZZI

-Since filling in at Sauber at the start of 2017, Antonio Giovinazzi has had little race experience.
-He steps up to a full-time race seat alongside Kimi Raikkonen at Alfa Romeo for 2019.
+Since filling in at Sauber at the start of 2017, Antonio Giovinazzi had little race experience.
+He stepped up to a full-time race seat alongside Kimi Raikkonen at Alfa Romeo in 2019 and began to match his team-mate towards the end of the year.

 |Full Name||Antonio Giovinazzi|